RafaelFino/chat/README.md

-# chat
+# simple chat
-A simples chat
+A simples chat, made with Go, using nats as a bus.

+Enjoy! =)